-The Company is focusing on three major markets for the anorthosite: A feed material for E-glass fiberglass production, a filler material in the production of polymers and paints and a source of alumina and other valuable by-products.
+The White Mountain Anorthosite (calcium feldspar) Project in Western Greenland is the primary focus for the Company.
+The Company is advancing the project towards production by mid-2018.
+The anorthosite product has three major markets: a feed material for E-glass fiberglass production, a filler material in the production of paints and coatings, and a source of alumina and other valuable by-products for the aluminum industry.